Emperor William monuments: History

 Emperor William monuments were mainly built in Prussia and in larger cities outside of Prussia, usually on the initiative of private individuals.
 The organization of finance, tendering, planning and unveiling was carried out by memorial committees that were dissolved after completion of the monument.

-The best known surviving Emperor William monuments today are the 81-metre-high Kyffhäuser Monument (1890-1896), The Emperor William Monument at Porta Westfalica, unveiled in 1896, and the monument at the Deutsches Eck in Koblenz erected in 1897.
+The best known surviving Emperor William monuments today are the 81-metre-high Kyffhäuser Monument (1890–1896), The Emperor William Monument at Porta Westfalica, unveiled in 1896, and the monument at the Deutsches Eck in Koblenz erected in 1897.
 All three were designed by Berlin architect, Bruno Schmitz.

+The Emperor William National Monument in front of Berlin Palace was unveiled in 1897.
+It was removed in 1950.

 The first (still surviving) monument to William I, which portrays him as King of Prussia on horseback, stands at the bridgehead of Cologne's Hohenzollern Bridge (right bank, i.e. on the Deutz side).

 The only monument showing Emperor William I in civilian clothes, stands in the spa park at Bad Ems.
 It was unveiled on 7 May 1893 and portrays the monarch as people saw him when he was visiting the spa in the town.

 One of the 231 statues of Emperor William I was unveiled in 1894 in Wiesbaden.
 The monument, with a height of 6.8 metres, had been created by Dresden sculptor, Johannes Schilling, and bore the inscription "The grateful city of Wiesbaden" on its base.

 The last official monument was the equestrian statue "for" Lübeck: the authorization and contract award were issued in 1914; although the die was ready for casting, no bronze was available because of the First World War.
 So the statue was only completed in 1919.